 As an Istanbul-born, Turkish woman, watching these events unfold online has been a strange experience.
 Stuck in a western blindspot, Turkish people exist in a socio-political grey area of devout religion and secularism, European and Middle Eastern, coloniser and colonised.
 From a western perspective, it’s a standard tale of erasure: we’re unclassifiable – our mixing pot of regions, ethnicities, religions, and customs is too diverse and confusing to be put into a single, easily identifiable box by those who’ve never been taught, or made the effort, to find out more.

 On one hand, you feel grateful that Turkey’s even being acknowledged by a western audience at all.
-Seeing British friends share information that’s so close to our hearts in humbling.
-While watching British and American celebrities reach out to their hundreds and thousands of followers about our problems is surreal, especially considering the number of women in Turkey getting arrested for speaking out about the same issues right now.
+Seeing British friends share information that’s so close to our hearts is humbling, and watching British and American celebrities reach out to their hundreds and thousands of followers about our problems is surreal, especially considering the number of women in Turkey getting arrested for speaking out about the same issues right now.
 The political climate is fervent, with brutal politic tactics, the persecution of human rights activists, and torture on the rise in Erdogan’s state.

 But, as with any online form of activism, it’s hard to ignore the fear that this global attention could be overshadowed by and reduced to a passing trend, or the arguments as to hashtag origins dwarf the real issues at hand.

 “In 2019, 474 women were murdered in acts of femicide, most of them by current or former partners, family members, or unrelated males who wanted a relationship with them”